yubozhao/kfserving/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-This example builds an iris classification model API server with BentoML and then deploys it as an InferenceService to a KFServing installed cluster.

-[BentoML](https://bentoml.org) is an open-source framework for high-performance ML model serving.
-BentoML supports all major machine learning frameworks including Keras, Tensorflow, PyTorch, Fast.ai, XGBoost and etc.
+[BentoML](https://bentoml.org) is an open-source platform for high-performance ML model serving.
+It makes building production API endpoint for your ML model easy and supports all major machine learning training frameworks, including Tensorflow, Keras, PyTorch, XGBoost, scikit-learn and etc.

+BentoML comes with a high-performance API model server with adaptive micro-batching support, which achieves the advantage of batch processing in online serving.
+It also provide model management and model deployment functionality, provides an end-to-end model serving workflow, with DevOps best practices baked in.

+In this guide, we will demo serving a scikit-learn based iris classifier model with BentoML as InferenceService on a Kubernetes cluster with KFServing installed.
+The same deployment steps is also applicable for models trained with other machine learning frameworks, see more BentoML examples [here](https://docs.bentoml.org/en/latest/examples.html).

 ## Deploy a custom InferenceService